simonas-notcat/forceatlas2-rs/README.md

 Java implementation (Gephi) does not use SIMD.

 Julia implementation (Anim-Wotmap) beats them all and uses SIMD, but is still slower than this one.

-If you know any faster comparable force-directed layout implementation, please let me know.

 ## Bindings